dudetracey/66DaysOfData/README.md

 ## Day 58
 I built some plots on my own today with choropleths.
 Feels really rewarding to see the data fill out the maps!

+## Day 59
+I reviewed the exercise solutions today.
+The big takeaway was that using a color scale with "reversescale = True" often makes it easier to visually interpret the graphs (and they look prettier, too).